SarfoX/Machine-Learning-Projects/Regression Analysis/README.md

-# Deploying your Machine Learning Model
+# Deploying the Linear Regression Model

-This repository contains code and instructions on how to deploy the machine learning model using a production-ready API.
+This repository contains code and instructions on how to deploy the regression model using a production-ready API.

 I am using FastAPI + Uvicorn to serve the model which creates automatic documentation using OpenAPI (Swagger) and ReDoc.